timescale/docs/_partials/_migrate_from_timescaledb_version.md

 [//]: # (Note: to update this table, consult https://timescale.slab.com/posts/migrations-and-version-compatibility-5red287x)

 By default, Timescale instances run on PostgreSQL version 15.
-If you require a lower version for a migration, please open a support request.
+If you require a lower version for a migration, open a support request.

 <OpenSupportRequest />